MrSucik/oura-clockify-sync/README.md

 - 📂 **Project organization** - all sleep entries are assigned to a "Sleep" project
 - 🔐 **Automatic token refresh** - OAuth2 tokens are automatically refreshed when expired
 - 🤖 **Cron-ready** - fully automated sync without user interaction
+- 🌐 **Web API** - Hono-based REST API for easy integration and management

 ## Setup